sonjiku/pythia/README.md

-# Pythia
+# PythiaRG

 > SOME OF THIS INFO IS OUTDATED.
 THE PROJECT IS UNDERGOING A REWRITE WHICH WILL MAKE IT WAY EASIER TO CONFIGURE YOUR OWN RANDOM GENERATORS.

 ## Oracle and Random Generator
-**Pythia** is a cli tool that you can use to randomly generate ***stuff*** fast.
+**pythiarg** is a cli tool that you can use to randomly generate ***stuff*** fast.
 What kind of stuff can you generate?
 Pretty much anything.
-I made **pythia** as a tool to use with my TTRPG games and worldbuilding.
+I made **pythiarg** as a tool to use with my TTRPG games and worldbuilding.
-IMHO best part about `pythia` is how modular it is!
-Pythia doesn't let you "generate" what you want?
-You can have a look at how easy it is [hacking pythia to do your bidding](##Hacking-pythia) below.
+IMHO best part about `pythiarg` is how modular it is!
+PythiaRG doesn't let you "generate" what you want?
+You can have a look at how easy it is [hacking pythiarg to do your bidding](##Hacking-pythiarg) below.

 ## Installation